Aman-Anas/bge-imgui/README.md

 To use in your game, simply add the my_game folder alongside your game blend.
 Not much documentation, but there are some comments in the python scripts and some example files to help you.

+> ⚠ NOTE FOR UPBGE USERS: If you are using the new Eevee-next renderer, in-game texture UI elements are not supported because the `bge.texture` module is broken. ⚠
+> The new `gpu` module is the alternative, however it is feature-incomplete and lacks working documentation for rendering to textures.
+If you can find better documentation, please let me
+> know and I can add a fix. **Full-screen UI elements still work fine in Eevee-next AFAIK**

 To make a custom GUI for your game, extend BGEImguiWrapper class and override the setup_gui() and draw() methods.